wallarm/product-documentation/docs/latest/installation/nginx/all-in-one.md

 # Deploying with All-in-One Installer

 An **all-in-one installer** is designed to streamline and standardize the process of installing Wallarm node as a dynamic module for NGINX in various environments.
 This installer automatically identifies your operating system’s and NGINX versions, and install all the necessary dependencies.
-All essential components are installed in their own environment, which eliminates the possibility of dependency conflicts and simplifies the potential for future updates to the Wallarm node.

-In comparison to the individual Linux packages offered by Wallarm for [NGINX](dynamic-module.md), [NGINX Plus](../nginx-plus.md), and [distributive NGINX](dynamic-module-from-distr.md), the **all-in-one installer** simplifies the process by automatically performing the following actions:
+In comparison to the individual Linux packages offered by Wallarm for [NGINX](dynamic-module.md), [NGINX Plus](../nginx-plus.md), and [distribution-provided NGINX](dynamic-module-from-distr.md), the **all-in-one installer** simplifies the process by automatically performing the following actions:

 1. Checking your OS and NGINX version.
 1. Adding Wallarm repositories for the detected OS and NGINX version.